Kara Lawson took many detours on trailblazing road to becoming Duke women’s basketball coach

 Lawson is the first African American basketball coach in Duke history and one of three Black head coaches across the school’s 27 varsity sports.

-During Lawson’s introductory news conference, Nina King, Duke’s deputy director of athletics, referenced her own role as a woman of color leading the search, emphasizing the benefits of diversity, particularly with African Americans comprising the majority of the women’s basketball roster.
+During Lawson’s introductory news conference, Nina King, Duke’s deputy director of athletics, referenced her own role as a woman of color leading the search, emphasizing the benefits of diversity, particularly with African Americans making up the majority of the women’s basketball roster.

 The gravity of Lawson’s hire even has compelled North Carolina supporters, she said, to wish her success when they see her out and about.